indrimuska/jquery-editable-select/README.md

 # jquery-editable-select

-Trasform a select into an editable select replacing it by an input text.
+Transforms a select into an input field where single elements are shown in real-time according to the entered characters.
+It scales down to a basic real select list when javascript is not available.

 # Example